 The per capita income in Orinda in 2018 was $128,328, which is wealthy relative to California and the nation.
 This equates to an annual income of $513,312 for a family of four.

 Orinda is a very ethnically-diverse city.
 The people who call Orinda home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Orinda residents report their race to be White, followed by Asian.
 Important ancestries of people in Orinda include German, Irish, English, Italian, and European.

 The most common language spoken in Orinda is English.
-Other important languages spoken here include Chinese and Persian.
+Other important languages spoken here include Chinese and Spanish.